AdriandLiu/Interview-Preparation/ML_DLRelated.md

  MSE: Regression
  Why Cross-Entropy in classification:

 When you **derive the cost function** from the aspect of probability and distribution, you can observe that **MSE happens when you assume the error follows Normal Distribution** and **cross-entropy when you assume binomial distribution**.
-It means that implicitly when you use **MSE, you are doing regression** (estimation) and when you use CE, you are doing classification.
+It means that implicitly when you use **MSE, you are doing regression** (estimation) and when you use **CE, you are doing classification**.